-For many stock traders, options trading is still shrouded in mist.
+For many stock traders, binary options trading is still shrouded in mist.
 They consider it to be a very dangerous form of trading which should be avoided at all costs.
 Nothing could be further from the truth: once a trader knows what he or she is doing, options trading could in fact be as lucrative as stock trading and more – with a lower degree of risk and a higher degree of flexibility.

 An option is the right, but not the obligation to buy a specific share, currency, commodity or futures contract at the agreed price at a certain future date.
 A trader can, for example, purchase an option which gives them the right to buy 100 shares of Company X at a certain price (called the strike price) three months from now.